Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Conclusion

 \section{Conclusion}

 We introduced several statistical techniques to upper and lower bound $\lambda_G$ the performance of a password cracker who knows the distribution from which passwords were sampled.
 Our upper/lower bounds hold with high confidence and can be derived from a password dataset even when the real password distribution is unknown to us.
 We applied our technique to analyze several large empirical password datasets.
 Our analysis demonstrates that the empirical guessing curve closely matches the real guessing curve as long as $G$ is not too large, and highlights that state-of-the-art password cracking models are often far less guess efficient than a perfect knowledge attacker.
-For example, with the 000webhost dataset the state-of-the-art password cracking models indicate the attacker making $8390551$ guesses would crack any password with probability $14\%$ while our lower bound shows the probability is at least $39.16\%$ with high confidence ($99\%$).
+For example, with the 000webhost dataset the state-of-the-art password cracking models indicate the attacker making $8338608$ guesses would crack any password with probability $14\%$ while our lower bound shows the probability is at least $39.16\%$ with high confidence ($99\%$).
 This shows that even the most sophisticated password cracking models still have a large room for improvement.
+We also demonstrate how to apply our theoretical bounds to determine whether or not particular password interventions (e.g., key-stretching, imposing restrictions on the passwords users can pick) yield effective defenses.
 While our results significantly narrows the uncertain region for $\lambda_G$, there are regions where our best upper/lower bounds diverge significantly.
 Reducing this gap will help us to better understand the distribution over user chosen passwords and is an important challenge for future research.